Election of Ali to the caliphate: Support

 In the aftermath of the assassination, the potential candidates for the caliphate were Ali and Talha, though some suggest that Talha lacked any popular support, and that Ali was thus the obvious choice.
 After the assassination of Uthman, his tribesmen (the Umayyads) fled Medina, and the rebels and Medinans thus controlled the city.
 While Talha may have enjoyed some support among the Egyptian rebels, Ali was preferred by most of the Ansar (early Medinan Muslims) and the Iraqi rebels, who had earlier heeded Ali's call against violence.
 Alternatively, a report by al-Tabari suggests that the Basran and Kufan opposition supported Talha and Zubayr, respectively.
-After the assassination, the report continues, both groups reportedly supported Ali.
-Poonawala, Moojan Momen, Jafri, Donner, and Sean Anthony add the (majority of the) Muhajirun (early Meccan Muslims) to the above list of Ali's supporters.
+After the assassination, the report continues, both groups supported Ali.
+Poonawala, Moojan Momen, Jafri, Donner, and Sean Anthony add the majority of the Muhajirun (early Meccan Muslims) to the above list of Ali's supporters.
 The key tribal chiefs also favored Ali at the time, writes Ira M. Lapidus.